textext/textext/README.md

 ![TexText dialog together with Inkscape](docs/readme-images/textext-with-inkscape.png)

-### Very important 1 - broken pstoedit support by ghostscript
+### Very important 1 - broken pstoedit support by ghostscript on some Linux platforms
-On all platforms pstoedit support is broken by ghostscript releases 9.21 and later.
-Please make sure that you have ghostscript version 9.20 or prior installed!
+On some Linux platforms (esp.~(k)ubuntu 18.04) pstoedit support seems to be still broken by ghostscript releases 9.21 and 9.22 (see [issue 48](https://bitbucket.org/pitgarbe/textext/issues/48/ghostscript-still-bug-under-linux)).
+Please make sure that you have **ghostscript version 9.23** or **version 9.20** or prior installed!
+Windows is not affected by this issue if the installation instructions are properly executed.
 Alternatively, see the next remark:

-### Very important 2 - You can try out a pre-release of TexText 0.8 which is not affected by broken pstoedit
+### Very important 2 - You can try out a pre-release of TexText 0.8 which is not affected by broken pstoedit and offers many new features (see pic above, details follow)!
 The source code can be found in the [releases/0.8 branch](https://github.com/textext/textext/tree/releases/0.8) and packages with short installation instructions in the [GitHub Release section](https://github.com/textext/textext/releases/tag/0.8-pre0).
 Please report any issues!
 Thank you!

 **Note:** There are more sophisticated instructions, including pictures, in the docs directory of this repository:  [README-TexText.pdf](docs/README-TexText.pdf) or [README-TexText.html](docs/README-TexText.html)